dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 ## Live reload with gulp and connect

-Live reload could be easely setup with gulp and connect.
-All you need is one single plugin `gulp-connect` that have both `connect` and `connect-liverlod` in the box.
+Live reload could be easily setup with gulp and connect.
+All you need is one single plugin `gulp-connect` that have both `connect` and `connect-liverelod` out of the box.

 ### Setup local server